aniket-7887/SQLBot/README.md

 A natural language to SQL query generator powered by AI.
 Transform plain English questions into SQL queries effortlessly and presenting it back in natural language.

+**Note: This project is still in development phase, many more features are comming soon...**

 ## Table of Contents
 1. [Getting Started](#-getting-started)
 2. [Prerequisites](#-prerequisites)